alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 trillion-dollar company is this bad.
-If you suffer through this horrendous experience, you get to watch your hard earned money being drained by Meta for often questionable results^[For example, if you don't restrict the countries to which ads are shown, your entire budget is blown in one go and your website gets a 99% bounce-rate giant wave of visitors with zero conversions].
+If you suffer through this horrendous experience, you get to watch your hard earned money being drained by Meta for often questionable results^[For example, if you don't restrict the countries to which ads are shown, your entire budget can be blown in one go and your website gets a 99% bounce-rate giant wave of visitors with zero conversions].

 ![Fig 16.
 Meta AI variations of your Ad original image (also, half of them are broken)](/images/kanjideck/horrendous_meta.webp)